Ma be tso buai!

 I’m an amateur painter

 I love to experiment and write in different forms and for a variety of audiences:for children, adults, and young adults.
+I'm in process on a historical novel...and middle grade *HORROR*?
+Here's me at my last writing retreat in a YUrt!

 It's an honor to create alongside so many other artists, creators, and writers.
 I continue to feel blessed and grateful to be able to do so as well.